 However, a study published in Canada noted that some patients demonstrated a higher rate of side effects when they took three different generic medicines for blood pressure.
 Thus, a generic drug may not always prove as effective or safe as a branded medicine.

 For this reason, several practitioners in what is telemedicine or in-person treatment as well often prescribe branded drugs over their cheaper alternatives.
+Search online for coupons on prescribed medicine like ozempic coupon to cut down your monthly expense.

 In other cases, there may be no alternative to a branded drug because of effective patent protection.
 Without a cheaper variant, individuals may often find covering the costs of medicines to be burdensome.
 In that case, they might consider a Bajaj Finserv Health EMI network card.